The Lancet October 02, 1993

 Setting

-Population Patients aged 18 years or older with a definite acute myocardial infarction (2-9 days prior) and clinical evidence of heart failure at any time after the index infarction.
+Population Patients aged 18 years or older who had a definite acute myocardial infarction 2 to 9 days prior to randomization and exhibited clinical evidence of congestive heart failure at any time after the index event.

 Comparator Matching placebo.